SonamNarula/the-placement-arc/README.md

 # runner_pool was never a hardcoded value in the config — it's
 # derived from build_history on every push. standard-6m to
-# alpha-m wasn't granted by anyone. it was computed.
+# alpha-m wasn't granted by anyone. it was computed, and the
+# config doesn't treat it as an achievement field.

 # there's no retry_limit set on effort here. only on patience,
 # and that's still being tuned.